AdamKyle/flare/resources/info/equipment/section-1.md

     </a>
 </div>

 Here you can see that we are already have an item equipped.
-All items in both the inventory and equipped table as well as any other table showing an item (shops, market board, information section …) can be clicked on to get more details about the item.
+All items in both the inventory and equipped table as well as any other table showing an item (shops, market board, information section...) can be clicked on to get more details about the item.

-However, we got us some nice weapons and armour, lets head back to the inventory section (by clicking the inventory tab beside equipment).
+However, we got us some nice weapons and armour, let's head back to the inventory section (by clicking the inventory tab beside equipment).
 In this table, you will see an actions section.

 <div class="mb-4">
     <a href="/storage/info/equipment/images/equipping.png" class="glightbox">